cdl-geneseo/geneseo-dictionary/P/Poon.md

 # Poon

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Poon

 Created by  Unknown User (lah15), last modified on Nov 23, 2010

 (n.)
 A vagina.
 Variants: Poonani, Poontang. &quot;I always thought Jen got around, but she had a surprisingly tight poon.&quot; Not specific to Geneseo; A similar definition can be found on the Urban Dictionary.
 Hanson Fall 2010.